boazsegev/facil.io/README.md

  It uses a combination of a pipe (for wakeup signals) and mutexes (for managing the task queue).
 I found it more performant then using conditional variables and more portable then using signals (which required more control over the process then an external library should require).

- `libasync` threads can be guarded by "sentinel" threads (it's a simple flag to be set in the prior to compiling the code), so that segmentation faults and errors in any given task won't break the system apart.
+ `libasync` threads can be guarded by "sentinel" threads (it's a simple flag to be set prior to compiling the library's code), so that segmentation faults and errors in any given task won't break the system apart.

- This was meant to give a basic layer of protection to any server implementation, but I would recommend that it be removed for any other uses (it's a matter or changing one line of code).
+ This was meant to give a basic layer of protection to any server implementation, but I would recommend that it be removed for any other uses (it's a matter or changing the definition of `ASYNC_USE_SENTINEL` in `libasync.c`).

  Using `libasync` is super simple and would look something like this: